Overview

 npx create-next-app

-• a src/ directory, or everything at root level
+• adding a src/ directory, or everything at root level

-• the pages router or the app router
+• picking between the pages router or the app router

 File-based routing

-A file creates a route of the same name.
-For example, users.tsx in pages/ creates the users route.
+A route file creates a route of the same name.
+E.g. for pages/users.tsx:

-If the file lives in a nested directory, the directory names appear in the path.
-E.g. for settings/main.tsx:
+If the file is in a nested directory, the directory is also part of the path.
+E.g. for pages/settings/main.tsx:

-Index files don't come with a name.
+Index files don't add to the path.
 Instead, they match the path of their parent.
-E.g. for users/index.tsx:
+E.g. for pages/users/index.tsx:

 route conflict

-As seen above, a standard route may clash with one created by a nested index:
+As seen above, a route file can clash with a nested index file:

-Next.js detects such conflict and requests us to resolve it.
+Next.js detects such conflicts and requests us to keep only one of those files.

 Special files